-We are a small team of new FM residents (and one IM resident!) throughout BC, Alberta and the Northwest Territories.
+We are a small team of Family Medicine residents (and one IM resident!), and Medical Students throughout BC, Alberta, the Northwest Territories and Ontario, with contributors from across the country.

 PGY-2 – Surrey, BC